 - Our Verdict: A Small and Stealthy Bargain

-Best Budget Dashboard Cam Conlusion
+Best Budget Dashboard Camera in the UK Conlusion

 There is a huge market of dashboard cameras in the uk, with different price ranges to suit different types of driving needs and requirements.
 This review specifically targets the lower budget end of the market, focusing on finding and reviewing what cheap dash cam’s we could, and presenting our winners from 2016 -2017 in the uk as seen above.

-We have tried to keep all the dash cams under £50 that we included in the review or thereabouts (As prices fluctuate all the time), so hopefully if you’re on a shoe string budget and need a quick, cheap driving recorder solution, we have made things much more straight forward for you.
+We have listed the best dash cams under £50 in the review or thereabouts (As prices fluctuate all the time), so hopefully if you’re on a shoe string budget and need a quick, cheap driving recorder solution, we have made things much more straight forward for you.
 Every camera in our best cheap dashboard camera list should offer some sort of value for money in their own right, just because these devices are at the lower end of the market don’t assume they aren’t of any real quality, you couldn’t be further from the truth, as they are more than capable of being used for people who do need them for long term distance driving, or even being used to kit out company cars for professional use.
 Whatever the requirement just remember they are as expensive as you make them.
-We hope our best budget dash cam list has left you better than we found you, and you know how to save the pennies when it comes to buying one of the these neat vehicle recorders.
+We hope our best budget dash cam uk list has left you better than we found you, and you know how to save the pennies when it comes to buying one of the these neat vehicle recorders.

 Check Out Our Other Reviews

-If you are after more of our Best of Reviews and are looking to spend more money for more functionality, check out our popular Best Front and Rear Dash Cam For Your Car Guide, where we discuss what these dual camera setups are with the advantages and disadvantages of them, and how to spend your money on the right setup.
+If you are after more of our reviews and are looking to spend more money for more functionality, check out our popular Best Front and Rear Dash Cam For Your Car Guide, where we discuss what these dual camera setups are with the advantages and disadvantages of them, and how to spend your money on the right setup.
 Or alternatively you can check out our list of the top 5 Best rated uk Dash Cams currently in 2016 – 2017, which has everything you need to know about getting the top rated camera on the market for you.